Managing Connections using the Ruby SDK with Couchbase Server

 We strongly recommend that the client and server are in the same LAN-like environment (e.g. AWS Availability Zone).
 As this may not always be possible during development, read the guidance on working with constrained network environments.
-More details on connecting your client code to the Couchbase Cloud can be found in the Cloud docs.
+More details on connecting your client code to Couchbase Capella can be found in the Cloud docs.

 Some DNS caching providers (notably, home routers) can’t handle an SRV record that’s large — if you have DNS-SRV issues with such a set-up, reduce your DNS-SRV to only include three records.
 [For development only, not production.].
 Our Troubleshooting Cloud Connections page will help you to diagnose this and other problems — as well as introducing the SDK doctor tool.